Close Menu

 Our research correctly accounts for nucleon structure, rather than treating the neutrons as point particles, and includes the effects of strong forces between nucleons, rather than modeling the neutrons as a free gas of particles.
 This built upon our earlier work in which we incorporated the composition of the star, relativistic effects, quantum statistics, and gravitational focusing.

-Put simply, we showed how to correctly think about dark matter collisions in the extreme neutron star environment, which is so very different to dark matter detectors on Earth.
+Put simply, we showed how to correctly think about dark matter collisions in the extreme neutron star environment, which is so very different from dark matter detectors on Earth.

 This new research greatly increases the accuracy and robustness of our estimates of the dark matter capture rate.
 This paves the way for us to better determine the strength of dark matter interactions with ordinary matter.